lsst-tstn/tstn-031/index.rst

    Some of the steps described here are required to setup the environment and won't need to be repeated on the verification step.

 This milestone consists of driving the MTAOS to process simulated Corner Rafts data, compute the associated corrections and applying those corrections to the AOS components (Camera Hexapod, M2 Hexapod, M1M3 and M2).
-After the process is completed the results are verified from a jupyter notebook.
+After the process is completed the results are inspected from a jupyter notebook.

+It is important to emphasize that here we are more interested in verifying the control flow and not necessarily the results of the execution.
+Validation of the values can be done as an additional exercice, and requires some knowledge of the details of both the `WEP <ts-wep.lsst.io>`__ and `OFC <ts-ofc.lsst.io>`__.

 The process was executed at the Tucson Test Stand (TTS), using a mix of simulators (for the hardware components) and non-simulators (for pure software components).
 In addition, a set of simulated LSSTCam data was provided